SLAA1234/AI-Project/README.md

 In Clustering project models are built to do customer segmentation.

-Dataset: customers.csv (this csv file is under this repository)
+Dataset: customers.csv (this csv file is under this repository) To download the file: open the file, click Raw, and then save as customers.csv.

 Data can also be download from https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python